AAnimeshTripathy/Student-Management-Portal/README.md

 3. Enter and modify student results.
 4. Submit leave applications.
 5. Send feedback to the Head of Department (HOD).
+6. **API Permissions**: CRUD operations on student data via APIs.
+Read-only access to other APIs.
+7. **Access Details**: Staff members can manage student-related data and have limited access to other features and data.

 ### C. Capabilities for Students
 1. View summary charts related to their attendance, subjects, and leave status.